Try a Free Live AI Golf Lesson TRY FREE

 -Paolo R. | Jan 17, 2013 | London

-The RADD encompasses all the other proper golf swing movements you've already learned from our biomechanical research on things such as the takeawaytop of the backswing, etc. The key difference is that the entire golf swing is done only using the right arm.
-The left shoulder and left arm do absolutely nothing during the swing.
+The Trail Arm Only Downswing Drill (RADD) incorporates all the other proper golf swing movements you have already absorbed from the biomechanical research — including the takeaway and the top of the backswing.
+The critical distinction here is that the entire golf swing is performed using the trail arm only.
+The lead shoulder and lead arm are completely passive throughout the motion.

-Pause as you get to the top of the backswing during the first few to gather yourself, then, replicating the feeling of the Throw the Ball Drill, strike the ball.
+Pause deliberately at the top of the backswing for the first few reps to gather your position, then — replicating the physical feeling from the Throw the Ball Drill — fire the trail arm and strike the ball.

 CLUBHEAD SPEED RESEARCH

-As you well know, the Rotary Swing Tour was the first golf swing learning system to look at the swing from this completely objective perspective and build a golf swing based on scientific evidence and medical fact rather than opinion and bias.
-It should come as no surprise that we approached our research into club head speed the same way.
+The Rotary Swing Tour was the first golf instruction system to approach the swing from a completely objective, evidence-based perspective — building every recommendation on scientific measurement and medical biomechanics rather than opinion, tradition, or gut feel.
+It should come as no surprise that the same rigorous approach was applied to researching club head speed development.

 "I've joined this website 24 hours ago and just got back from my first round of golf since joining.
 Shot my best round in a year.
 This throwing of the ball feeling is critical to me.
 I've done something similar in the past and stopped doing it because other golf instructional material has told me it's wrong.